 Vanessa Hauc is an Emmy Award-winning journalist and senior correspondent for Noticias Telemundo.
 From social, cultural and political events to natural disasters, Vanessa has been a valuable source of information for U.S. Hispanics, reporting the news from right from where it happens.
-From Hurricane Maria in Puerto Rico and Matthew in Haiti, to the Chilean miners’ rescue, Vanessa has covered the story.
-Recently she travelled to Rome to lead a conversation between Pope Francis and children from six countries affected by natural disasters.
+From Hurricane Maria in Puerto Rico to Matthew in Haiti Vanessa has covered the story.
+She travelled to Rome two times to lead a conversation between Pope Francis and children from countries affected by natural disasters.
 Her passion for environmental issues inspired her to create the “Alerta Verde” segment to inform and educate the community about the importance of protecting our planet.
-This segment was widely recognized and, due to its popularity, Telemundo adopted the concept as a company, putting itself at the forefront in the effort to disseminate information about the environment.

 In addition to earning her degree in Communications and Journalism, Vanessa also received a master’s degree in Economy and International Politics from the University of Miami.